Skip to main content

 Tax Litigation FAQ

-Common exhibits include tax returns, IRS notices, audit workpapers, bank statements, receipts, correspondence with IRS, expert valuation reports, and business records.
+Common Tax Court exhibits include: tax returns and schedules, IRS notices (CP, LTR series), audit workpapers, bank and financial statements, cancelled checks and receipts, correspondence with IRS, expert valuation reports, and business records supporting deductions.

 How does Tax Court number exhibits?

-Tax Court uses party prefixes: Petitioner exhibits are P-1, P-2, etc. Respondent (IRS) uses R-1, R-2, etc. Joint exhibits may use J-1, J-2.
-ExhibitPrep supports all formats.
+Tax Court uses sequential numbering for each party.
+Petitioner exhibits are typically numbered P-1, P-2, etc. Respondent (IRS) exhibits use R-1, R-2, etc. Joint exhibits may be numbered J-1, J-2.
+ExhibitPrep supports all these formats.

 Yes.
-Upload each year as a separate PDF for individual exhibit numbers, or combine related years.
-ExhibitPrep stamps appropriately either way.
+Upload each tax return as a separate PDF for individual exhibit numbers, or combine related years into a single exhibit.
+ExhibitPrep stamps the first page and can add consistent identification throughout.

 How do I handle voluminous financial records?

-For large sets of bank statements, consider summary exhibits with supporting detail.
-ExhibitPrep handles batch processing of hundreds of documents.
+For large sets of bank statements or transaction records, consider creating summary exhibits with supporting detail.
+ExhibitPrep handles batch processing of hundreds of documents efficiently.

-State tax tribunal requirements vary.
-ExhibitPrep supports customizable labels and formats to match any state's conventions.
+State tax tribunal and court requirements vary.
+ExhibitPrep supports customizable exhibit labels and formats to match any state's conventions.
+Check your jurisdiction's specific rules.

 Build Your Tax Case with Professional Exhibits